 Workflow creators can expand a workflow by clicking the caret to the left of the file type icon.
 Expanded workflows show the workflow steps, assignees, and status.

-Clicking the file's name in the File column will open the file's preview bring you to the appropriate workflow in the Workflows tab.
+Clicking the file's name in the File column will open the file's preview and bring you to the appropriate workflow in the Workflows tab.

 Life Sciences 21 CFR Part 11 Compliance

 Life Sciences GxP plans with Workflows contain the following functionality that provides compliance with 21 CFR Part 11:

 |Digital Signature||Approvals support digital signatures which capture the user's username, password, and a reason for approval.
 The system stores a cryptographic digital signature to validate the integrity of the signature.|

 |Human Readable Rendition||The system can generate a rendition of approved documents that include a signature page with a list of signors with their first and last name, signature date and time, and approval reason.|

 Approved documents are retained forever, preventing users from purging the data from the system.
 Workflows and digital signature records are also permanently retained and cannot be deleted.

 |Reviewer and Approver Authorization||Reviewers and Approvers must belong to specified groups.
 This ensures that only authorized users can approve regulated documents.
 The default groups for authorization are WorkflowReviewers and WorkflowApprovers.|